As you near retirement, you'll want to brush up on all the rules that apply to your 401(k) money. Here are six things

 It is easy to assume that you should contribute to your 401(k) plan and that you should contribute as much as possible, but this is not always true.
 There are times where it may make sense not to contribute.
 You have to consider your other savings plans, the availability of a company match, and taxes.

 A simple rule such as "contribute 10%" of your pay does not work for everyone.
 That may not be enough for a high-income earner and it may be way too much for a lower earner.

 By the time you reach 55, you should have confidence that the amount you are saving is appropriate for your situation.
 If you aren't sure how much to contribute, it's time to get a retirement planner to help you figure it out.

 How to Invest

-Research shows people spend more time planning their vacation or shopping for a new TV than they do on selecting their 401(k) investments.
+Research shows that people spend more time planning their vacation or shopping for a new TV than they do on selecting their 401(k) investments.
 Yikes!
 And some of you mistakenly assume that if you are trying to make up for lost time, then perhaps you should take on more risk and invest aggressively.
-Not a good idea.
+That is not a good idea.

 These options automatically diversify the funds for you and keep you from the folly of only choosing funds that had the highest returns last year.
 Investing based on past returns is not a prudent approach.

 401(k) Vesting and What It Means for You

 If you are considering a change of employment or retirement before you decide when to make the change, read up on 401(k) vesting.
 Vesting refers to how much of the 401(k) money that your employer contributed on your behalf gets to go with you.
-Sometimes waiting a few months to make a change could mean you get more.
+Sometimes waiting a few months to make a change could mean you will get more.